Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Water rockets.md

 **Launching lemonade bottle water rockets with a foot pump.** - Try not to get wet as you fire water-powered rockets into the air.
 Who can shoot it the highest?

-Last initially checked on 2022-02-09 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-02-09 by Margaret Johncock (mllyj2@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-02-09 by Margaret Johncock (mllyj2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->